jabawack81/blog/New devs.md

 - The status of the market in your area or the area you're planning to start working
 - Your target job
-- Your attitude toward each language
+- Your aptitude toward each language

 Let me explain further: